RegularJoe-CEO/eRock/MARKETING_MILITARY.md

 ### eRock: Fast Numeric Guardrails for UAS & Robotics

-**Low‑latency expression evaluation and root‑finding on the companion computer**
+**Low-latency expression evaluation and root-finding on the companion computer**

 ---